PFLUGERVILLE, TX -- A 7-year-old Texas boy who donated his piggy bank money to a vandalized mosque had his act of kindness returned.

 Photo posted on Iftikhar's Facebook page show a joyous Jack holding up his new device.
 He wrote: "Dear Jack...You had saved $20 in your piggybank for an Apple iPad...But then a local Islamic mosque was vandalized...So you donated your $20 to this local Texas mosque instead...Because of your amazing generosity & kind heart...Please enjoy this Apple iPad with our sincere thanks...Love...The American Muslim Community."

-The Islamic Center of Pflugerville, a suburb of Austin, Texas, was vandalized early Monday with torn pages of the Koran, which were smeared with feces.
+The Islamic Center of Pflugerville, a suburb of Austin, was vandalized last week with torn pages of the Koran, which were smeared with feces.